 “ No Frills Workhorse”

-For those needing a simple triple bag that will offer great all-around protection, the Dakine Regulator 2.0 is as bare bones and practical as it gets.
-This bag might lack some of the bells and whistles of some of some of the other travel bags out there, but there’s no dead weight on this one and it’s an excellent triple bag option.
+For those needing a simple triple bag that will offer great all-around protection, the Dakine Regulator is just a plain old good bag.
+This bag might lack some of the bells and whistles of some of the other travel bags out there, but there’s no dead weight on this one and it’s an excellent triple bag option.

 If you plan to bring your entire quiver or share one bag between a friend or two, Dakine makes the Tour Regulator which is identical except it can fit 6-8 boards comfortably.

 FCS Travel 3 All Purpose Shortboard Bag